evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 The third row has an optional two-seat bench with a 50:50 split.
-You can fold down the seats when not used to create a larger cargo capacity.
+Again, you can fold down the seats when not used to create a larger cargo capacity.

 <figur>